Cleaning & Organizing

 Let’s be honest: We all have an ever-multiplying pile of plastic grocery bags, and it can be a serious eyesore in our kitchens.
 To keep the bags tucked away but still easily accessible, roll them up and stuff them in an empty Clorox container.

 Make your dishes do double duty

-Dishes that aren’t used every day, such as cake stands, can double as extra storage.
+Dishes that aren’t used every day, such as cake stands, can double as extra storage for pantry organization.
 Simply place small bowls and ramekins both on top and underneath them on the pantry shelf.